 Our nominating and governance committee will be comprised of Messrs.
 Dickinson, Glanton and Stamatakis, each of whom is a non-employee member of our board of directors, with Mr. Stamatakis serving as the initial chairperson of our nominating and governance committee.
-Our board of directors has determined that each member of our nominating and governance committee.
-Our board of the New York Stock Exchange.
-The nominating and governance committee will be responsible for, among other things:
+Our board of directors has determined that each member of our nominating and governance committee will be responsible for, among other things: